 \section{Abstract}

 Realistic simulation is critical for applications ranging from robotics to animation.
-Learned simulators have emerged as a possibility to capture real world physics directly from video data, but very often require privileged information such as depth information, particle tracks and hand-engineered features to maintain spatial and temporal consistency.
-These strong inductive biases or ground truth 3D information help in domains where data is sparse but limit scalability and generalization in data rich regimes.
-To overcome the key limitations, we propose 3DGSim, a learned 3D simulator that directly learns physical interactions from multi-view RGB videos.
-3DGSim unifies 3D scene reconstruction, particle dynamics prediction and video synthesis into an end-to-end trained framework.
-It adopts MVSplat to learn a latent particle-based representation of 3D scenes, a Point Transformer for particle dynamics, a Temporal Merging module for consistent temporal aggregation and Gaussian Splatting to produce novel view renderings.
-By jointly training inverse rendering and dynamics forecasting, 3DGSim embeds the physical properties into point-wise latent features.
-This enables the model to capture diverse physical behaviors, from rigid to elastic, cloth-like dynamics, and boundary conditions (e.g. fixed cloth corner), along with realistic lighting effects that also generalize to unseen multibody interactions and novel scene edits.
-For more information, visit: \url{https://mikel-zhobro.github.io/3dgsim/}.
+Video generation models have emerged as a way to capture real-world physics from data, but they often face challenges in maintaining spatial consistency and object permanence, relying on memory mechanisms to compensate.
+As a complementary direction, we present 3DGSim, a learned 3D simulator that directly learns physical interactions from multi-view RGB videos.
+3DGSim adopts MVSplat to learn a latent particle-based representation of 3D scenes, a Point Transformer for the particle dynamics, a Temporal Merging module for consistent temporal aggregation, and Gaussian Splatting to produce novel view renderings.
+By jointly training inverse rendering and dynamics forecasting, 3DGSim embeds physical properties into point-wise latent features.
+This enables the model to capture diverse behaviors, from rigid and elastic to cloth-like dynamics and boundary conditions (e.g., fixed cloth corners), while producing realistic lighting effects.
+We show that \SplatSim can generate physically plausible results even in out-of-distribution cases, e.g. ground removal or multi-object interactions, despite being trained only on single-body collisions.
+For more information, visit: \url{https://mikel-zhobro.github.io/3dgsim}.